 Penetration testing is used for assessing:

-- The organization’s ability to detect and appropriatly respond to cyber attacks
+- The ability of an organization to detect and respond to a simulated cyber attack

 The penetration exercise is very labor intensive and requires specialized skills to minimize risks to targeted systems.
 While creating a Denial of Service scnario is normally out of scope for a penetration test engagement, there is always a risk that systems may be damaged or rendered unavailable during the course of the penetration test.
 Therefore, penetration testing should only be performed by skilled professionals and with adequate planning.